mwsohn/TableTools.jl/README.md

 A NamedArray returned from `freqtable` function in the `FreqTables.jl` package can be used as an input to the `tab` function.

-A matrix of counts is used as an input, a Pearson chi-square test will be performed.
+If a matrix of counts is used as an input, a Pearson chi-square test will be performed.

 ### Options: